yoshi-gd/OOP-Sorting-algorithms/README.md

 4. Encapsulation

 This code uses the Strategy pattern as it is more suitable to keep the program versatile.
 Instead of being able to use only the most efficient sorting algorithm, the user is able to choose whichever one they want which could differ from user to user.

+This code mainly uses the composition principle because it makes the code more structured and the aggregation principle does not fit in this case.

+Results:
+● A working program that has multiple different sorting algorithms that can be imported to be used seperately or used as a program to read from and write to .txt files
+● Knowledge on how sorting algorithms like Heap Sort or Merge Sort work ● Knowledge on how to use self referencing.

+Conclusion: